Capillary/api-documentation/source/includes/_customer.md

 profiles | identifiers | Identifier used for registering customer in a specific source ("mobile", "email", "externalId", "wechat","martjackId", "fbId" "mobile", "tmall_uname", "cuid", "ali_uname", "jd_uname", "vip_uname", "line") profiles | fields | Custom fields configured for the current organization attributionV2 | createDate | Time and date of registration in YYYY-MM-DDTHH:MM:SS+HH:MM (Time Zone).
-Example: 2016-06-23T19:11:18+08:00
+Example: 2016-06-23T19:11:18+08:00 associatedWith | The TILL to which you want to associate the customer

 ## Update Customer Details